[Iwate Prefecture] Why is Iwate/Morioka called that? Find out the origin of place names!

 Morioka History and Culture Museum

-This is a facility where you can learn about the history of the castle town of Morioka.
-The museum has a collection of exhibits that give a glimpse into the state of Morioka Castle before it was built and the lives of people during the Edo period.
+This facility allows you to learn about the history of the castle town of Morioka.
+It houses exhibits that give a glimpse into what life was like before Morioka Castle was built and the lives of people in the Edo period

 Morioka History and Culture Museum